buzzer-re/Shinigami/README.md

 ## Current detection methods

 - ResumeThread
-  - By hooking ResumeThread it will hunt inside all the previous allocated memory via `VirtualAllocEx` if contains the DOS header signature, if found the remote PE file will be extracted, patched to have the sections aligned  and saved in disk with the format ***\<executable\>_dumped.bin***.
+  - By hooking NtResumeThread it will hunt inside all the previous allocated memory via `NtAllocateVirtualMemory` if contains the DOS header signature, if found the remote PE file will be extracted, patched to have the sections aligned  and saved in disk with the format ***\<executable\>_dumped.bin***.

 - WriteProcessMemory
-  - By hooking WriteProcessMemory it will detect if the executable is trying to write a PE file in the remote process, if so, it will hunt using the `lpBuffer` pointer and extract any PE files found in the executable itself (not the injected), this PE file saved as ***\<executable\>_before_written.bin***.
+  - By hooking NtWriteVirtualMemory it will detect if the executable is trying to write a PE file in the remote process, if so, it will hunt using the `Buffer` pointer and extract any PE files found in the executable itself (not the injected), this PE file saved as ***\<executable\>_before_written.bin***.

 ## Usage